 What is an incisional hernia?

 Any operation on your abdomen needs a cut that is closed with stitches.
-Sometimes your wound does not heal properly, resulting in the contents of your abdomen pushing through.
-This produces a lump called a hernia.
+Sometimes your wound does not heal properly and a weakness happens in the muscle layer.
+This results in the contents of your abdomen, along with the inner layer, pushing through your abdominal muscles.
+This produces a lump under your skin called a hernia.

 What are the benefits of surgery?

 You should no longer have the hernia.
-Surgery should prevent serious complications.
+Surgery should prevent serious complications and allow you to return to normal activities.

 Are there any alternatives to surgery?